s-gbz/grilborzer.github.io/_posts/2021-01-10-red-sparrow-review.md

 ## Not that bad either
 Don't get me wrong, the overall story is good enough.
 Dominica is part of a play full of dangerous deceit.
-The rules apply to all players though and wrong moves equal death.
+The rules apply to all players and wrong moves equal death.
 The setting is **full of intrigue** and determining true intentions is hard.
-**Quite thrilling at times**.
+**This is quite thrilling at times!**

 # Characterful and characterless characters
 I think that the cast of characters is mostly alright.
-Not all of them are great* and we do meet *quite a few*, but their actions feels right enough.
+Not all of them are great* and we do meet *quite a few*, but their actions feel right enough.
-Most of them don't act unreasonable, we know little of their thinking and just enough about their personality.
+Most of them don't act unreasonable.
+We know little of their thinking and just enough about their personality.
 *Of course there's a purely evil, barbaric henchman.

 ## A bit too obvious